Using a lightweight LED head torch to read a map at night

 Second digit = Liquids Protection – This shows how waterproof the device is.
 0 has no protection, 8 (the highest) allows continuous immersion beyond 1m without issue.

-Simply put, the device has not been measured against dust-proofing and so the ‘solids’ digit is replaced with an X. However, it’s not the end of the world as it’s reasonable to suggest that if the device has a ‘liquids’ rating of 4 or greater, then the device should be sufficiently dust-proof.
+Simply put, the device has not been measured against dust-proofing, and so the ‘solids’ digit is replaced with an X. In this case it’s reasonable to suggest that if the device has a ‘liquids’ rating of 4 or greater, it should also be sufficiently dust-proof.

 So what do our new torches get?